 Next, the information is made useful to the end-user in some way.
 This could be via an alert to the user (email, text, notification, etc).
 For example, a text alert when the temperature is too high in the company’s cold storage.

-Also, a user might have an interface that allows them to proactively check in on the system.
+Also, a user might have an interface that allows them to proactively check in.
 For example, a user might want to check the video feeds in their house via a phone app or a web browser.

 And some actions are performed automatically.
-Rather than waiting for you to adjust the temperature, the system could do it automatically via predefined rules.
-And rather than just call you to alert you of an intruder, the IoT system could also automatically notify relevant authorities.
+Rather than waiting for you to adjust the temperature, the solution could do it automatically via predefined rules.
+And rather than just call you to alert you of an intruder, the IoT solution could also automatically notify relevant authorities.

-Recap – How An IoT System Actually Works
+Recap – How An IoT Solution Actually Works

-But if the user input is needed or if the user simply wants to check in on the system, a user interface allows them to do so.
-Any adjustments or actions that the user makes are then sent in the opposite direction through the system: from the user interface, to the cloud, and back to the sensors/devices to make some kind of change.
+But if the user input is needed or if the user simply wants to check in, a user interface allows them to do so.
+Any adjustments or actions that the user makes are then sent in the opposite direction through the solution: from the user interface, to the cloud, and back to the sensors/devices to make some kind of change.

-And if you want IoT explained in a bit more depth with some special cases, check out How does an IoT system actually work?
+And if you want IoT explained in a bit more depth with some special cases, check out How does an IoT solution actually work?
 (Part 2).
+And if you’re interested in a deeper dive, I encourage you to check out the IoT 101: Introduction to Internet of Things eBook I’ve written (which is free!).